JoHae/jQueryClockIntervalPicker/README.md

 ```

 ##Options
-Just pass an options object on initialization:
+You can pass an options object on initialization:
 ```javascript
 $( "#time-picker" ).clockTimeIntervalPicker({circleRadius : 100});
 ```